 - Use security-enhanced Linux for fine-grained controls.

 Although the list is never-ending but the above mentioned are must haves.

 Top 5 Open Source Container Vulnerability Scanning Tools

 Scanning containers for vulnerabilities are still a relatively new concept.
 Thus, only a few excellent open-source container vulnerability scanning tools are available.

-1. Clair: Clair is one of the most used open-source container vulnerability scannings that offers a static analysis of vulnerabilities in application containers.
+1. Clair: Clair is one of the most used open-source container scanner that offers a static analysis of vulnerabilities in application containers.
 Vendors use it for vulnerability detection and users for vulnerability analysis.

 2. Grype: Grype is an easy-to-use and straightforward container vulnerability scanner.
-It is designed to quickly scan containers and filesystems for common vulnerabilities in the most popular CVE database.
+It is designed to provide quick container security scan containers and filesystems for common vulnerabilities in the most popular CVE database.
 Grype is powered by Syft, the open-source software bill of materials (SBOM) tool for container images and filesystems.